Effective as of 25 May 2018.

 10 Data retention and deletion

 10.1 We keep your personal data only as long as necessary to provide you with our products and services Service and for legitimate and essential business purposes, such as maintaining the performance of products and services, making data-driven business decisions about new features and offerings, complying with our legal obligations, and resolving disputes.
-At a minimum, we will keep some of your personal data for as long as you are a user of our goods and services.
+We will keep your personal data on file for as long as you have a contract with us, and we will also retain some records (including personal data relating to your use of our products and services) for a period of no longer than six years and two months.

 10.2 If you request, we will delete or anonymise your personal data so that it no longer identifies you, unless, we are legally allowed or required to maintain certain personal data, including situations such as the following: